Searching ...

 Anderson

 The city of Anderson is also the county seat of Anderson County, South Carolina.
-It offers a huge variety of enjoyable activities for both young professionals and families who travel to the area.
-It also provides visitors the chance to explore this area’s rich history through farm and plantation tours organized by local historical societies.
+With college town vibes, Anderson is busy with young professionals and families who like its friendly nature and low living costs.
+This area’s rich history is evident through the farm and plantation tours organized by local historical societies.

-With its great outdoor environments, specifically its many golf courses and state parks, Anderson offers many opportunities to escape from the usual hustle and bustle of life.
-You’ll also find gems, such as the Anderson County Museum, CocoBon Chocolatier, Denver Downs Farm, Woodburn Plantation, and more.
+With its great outdoor access, specifically its many golf courses and state parks, Anderson is an escape from the bustle of city life.
+Find gems like the Anderson County Museum, CocoBon Chocolatier, Denver Downs Farm, Woodburn Plantation, and more.

-• Myrtle Beach, which takes you all the way across the state on a 266.2-mile stretch via the I-20 E. This drive should take about 4 hours and 44 minutes.
+• Myrtle Beach takes you across the state on a 266.2-mile stretch via the I-20 E. This drive should take about 4 hours and 44 minutes.

-• Kiawah is also a long drive, which is 250.9 miles away and takes roughly 4 hours and 21 minutes via I-26 E.
+• Kiawah is also a long drive, at 250.9 miles away.
+It takes roughly 4 hours and 21 minutes via I-26 E.

 Start Your Home Search